By Tim Lambert

 Rothesay museum opened in 1963.
 Until 1972 Bournemouth was part of Hampshire.
 Bournemouth University was founded in 1992.
 (It had previously been a polytechnic).
 Bournemouth International Centre was built in 1984.
 In the mid 1990s Boscombe Cliff Gardens were refurbished.
 Streetwise Safety Centre opened in Bournemouth in 1998.

 Although tourism remains an important industry in Bournemouth in recent years it has been overshadowed by the rise of other service industries such as finance, building societies and insurance.
 This is now the most valuable part of the local economy.
 Bournemouth is a prosperous town and other industries such as bars and restaurants are booming.
 The Royal Bournemouth Hospital was opened in 1989.
 In 1997 Bournemouth was made a unitary authority.

 In the 21st century Bournemouth continued to flourish.
 Castlepoint Shopping Centre opened in 2003.
 Also in 2003 the new Bournemouth Library opened.
-Today the population of Bournemouth is 183,000.
+Today the population of Bournemouth is 186,000.

 A timeline of Bournemouth

 A history of Christchurch

 A history of Wareham